Complete type amalgamation for non-standard finite groups: Introduction

-In this work, we will give a (partial) positive solution for $n=2$ (Theorem \ref{T:pqr}) to the above question for groups arising from ultraproducts of groups equipped with the associated counting measure localized with respect to a distinguished finite set (Example \ref{E:amenable}).
-As a by-product, we obtain the corresponding version of the result of Pillay, Scanlon and Wagner (Corollary \ref{C:pqr_ppal}): \begin{teo} Given a pseudo-finite subset $X$ of small tripling in a sufficiently saturated group $G$, for any three weakly random principal types $p$, $q$ and $r$ over a countable elementary substructure in the subgroup generated by $X$ there is a weakly random pair $(a, b)$ in $p\times q$ with $a\cdot b$ realizing $r$. \end{teo} This approach allows to unify both the existence of solutions to certain equations in subsets of small tripling, as well as to reprove model-theoretically some of the known results for ultra-quasirandom groups, that is, asymptotic limits of quasirandom groups, already studied by Bergelson and Tao \cite{BT14}, and later by the second author \cite{dP20}.
+In this work, we will give a (partial) positive solution for $n=2$ (Theorem \ref{T:pqr}) to the above question for definable groups equipped with a definable Keisler measure satisfying Fubini (e.g. ultraproducts of groups equipped with the associated counting measure localized with respect to a distinguished finite set, as in Example \ref{E:amenable}).
+As a by-product, we obtain a measure-theoretic version of the result of Pillay, Scanlon and Wagner (Theorem \ref{T:pqr}): \begin{teo} Given a pseudo-finite subset $X$ of small tripling in a sufficiently saturated group $G$ and a countable elementary substructure $M$, for every weakly random type $q$ and almost all pairs $(p,r)$ of weakly random types over $M$ concentrated in the subgroup $\sbgp X$ generated by $X$, there is a weakly random pair $(a, b)$ over $M$ in $p\times q$ with $a\cdot b$ realizing $r$, whenever $\Cos{p}\cdot \Cos{q}=\Cos{r}$, where $\Cos{p}$ is the coset of $\Conn M$ determined by the type $p$. \end{teo} The result of Pillay, Scanlon and Wagner holds for all such pairs $(p,r)$ of generic types.
+Unfortunately, our techniques can only prove the analogous result outside a set of measure $0$.
+Whilst we do not know how to obtain the result for all pairs $(p,r)$ of weakly random types over $M$, our results however suffice to reprove model-theoretically some known results.
+Using a model-theoretic analog of Croot-Sisask's almost periodicity \cite[Corollary 1.2]{CS10} (Corollary \ref{C:measure_constant_coset}), we easily deduce a non-quantitative version of Roth’s theorem (Theorem \ref{T:Roth_defamen}) on 3-AP for finite subsets of small doubling in abelian groups with trivial 2-torsion, which resembles previous work of Sanders \cite[Theorem 7.1]{tS09} and generalizes a result of Frankl, Graham and Rödl \cite[Theorem 1]{FGR87}.

-A finite group is said to be $d$-quasirandom if all its non-trivial representations have degree at least $d\ge 1$.
-By a standard \L o\'s argument, we will show in Theorem \ref{C:gowers_mixing} the following result: